kanttungal/AIINSIGHT/PYTHONANYWHERE_DEPLOYMENT.md

-# PythonAnywhere Deployment Guide
+# Render Deployment Guide

-This guide explains how to deploy the AI Blog Django application to PythonAnywhere.
+This guide explains how to deploy the AI Blog Django application to Render.

 ## Prerequisites